kuhchung/kuhchung.github.io/pages/armory/index.md

 We get more raw on the gun, and Evasion Up is there to make up for the lack of mobility with the HBG.
 It's actually pretty fun.

+The listed guns are for rapid firing fire shots.
+I find the other elemental shots bad/useless, but you can just switch the barrel and stock to find ones that load the ammo type you want.

 ---

 ### Low Rank Lagi